-- 1. Move the ShuttlePoint knob until the cursor is over the top of the MOB icon. - 2.
-Press [ENT], move the ShuttlePoint knob to highlight DELETE and press [ENT]: a popup window will be shown to confirm deleting the MOB point. - 3.
+- 1. Move the ShuttlePoint knob until the cursor is over the top of the MOB icon. - On the CPF180i press [ENT], move the ShuttlePoint knob to highlight DELETE and press [ENT].
+On the CPF300i press [DELETE], a popup window will be shown to confirm deleting the MOB point. - 3.
 Move the ShuttlePoint knob to highlight YES and press [ENT].